SrutiSagaram/btp-cloud-platform/docs/sap-business-technology-platform-6a2c1ab.md

     See: [SAP Cloud Identity Services](https://help.sap.com/docs/SAP_CLOUD_IDENTITY?version=Cloud) on SAP BTP.

 -   Aligned Domain Models, APIs and Events: Master Data Integration is a cloud service for master data integration.
 It provides a consistent view on master data across a hybrid landscape.
-You can use APIs for process integration among SAP solutions, SAP, and third parties, or by adopting an event-based integration strategy – all based on predefined integration content available on SAP API Business Hub.
+You can use APIs for process integration among SAP solutions, SAP, and third parties, or by adopting an event-based integration strategy – all based on predefined integration content available on SAP Business Accelerator Hub.

     See: [SAP One Domain Model](https://api.sap.com/sap-one-domain-model), [SAP Master Data Integration service](https://discovery-center.cloud.sap/serviceCatalog/master-data-integration?region=all), [SAP Integration Suite](https://www.sap.com/products/technology-platform/integration-suite.html) on SAP BTP